 Wrens, woodpeckers, raccoons, opossums, flying squirrels, rat snakes and domestic cats all prey upon chickadee eggs and young.
 Hawks prey upon adult chickadees.

 The chickadee makes a four-note call, see-dee, see-dee, or a buzzy chickadee-dee-dee-dee.

 Pairing begins in winter.
 Some pairs may only stay together for a single season, but it appears that most chickadee pairs mate for life.
 Pairs find or construct a cavity within a dead tree or tree limb.
-Then the female builds a nest of moss, feathers and plant detritus in the cavity.
+Then the female builds a nest of moss, feathers and plant detritus (dead organic material) in the cavity.
 Chickadees will also nest in bird houses.
-The female lays 3-10 eggs, which are incubated for about two weeks.
-Young fledge about 16-19 days after hatching, and become independent 2-3 weeks after fledging.
+The female lays 3 to 10 eggs, which are incubated for about two weeks.
+Young fledge about 16 to 19 days after hatching, and become independent 2 to 3 weeks after fledging.

 - Carolina chickadees are the smallest chickadee in North America.

 - In winter, when temperatures drop, chickadees survive by holing themselves in a small cavity and lowering their body temperature to the point of hypothermia.
 They can stay this way for up to 15 hours.

 - Carolina chickadees appear nearly identical to black-capped chickadees at first glance.
 Black-capped chickadees have brighter, more-contrasted coloring and are slightly larger than Carolina chickadees.